auth0/laravel-auth0/docs/Installation.md

 #### Install the SDK

-1. Run the following command in your project directory to install the SDK:
+1. Run the following command from your project directory to install the SDK:

     ```shell
     composer require auth0/login:^7.8 --update-with-all-dependencies